Memoona028/Data-Science-Memoona-Basharat/README.md

 - **Link to Medium Article** : [Starting with Data Science](https://medium.com/@memoonabasharat23/starting-with-data-science-e9c2c470f9a6)

 ### WEEKLY TASK 2/3
-- In this task we explored Git & GitHub basics, covering essential stages like modifying files, staging changes, and committing them.
+- In this task, we explored Git & GitHub basics, covering essential stages like modifying files, staging changes, and committing them.
 We also explored branching and merging, which are crucial for collaborative coding and project management.
 - **Link to Medium Article for Git & GitHub (Basics)**: [Git & GitHub Basics](https://medium.com/@memoonabasharat23/git-github-basics-d0ddced101d9)
 - **Link to Medium Article for Branching & Merging**: [Branching & Merging](https://medium.com/@memoonabasharat23/branching-merging-git-52a2a50af0d4)